UCLCSSA/API-Documentation/docs/index.md

     Info regarding this endpoint.
 The `HTTP_METHOD` is one of `GET`, `POST`, `PUT` or `DELETE`, e.g. `GET /posts`.
 For query parameters, they are documented in the **Query Parameter(s)** section.
 If the method is `POST`, the requirements of the post body will be documented in **Request Body** section.
+If the endpoint requires authorization, it shall be specified as well (the tier of authorization required is either `wechat-registered`, `uclapi-registered` or `none`).

+    !!! warning "Authorization"
+        `wechat-registered`

     **Query Parameter(s)**: